Ashford Hangers

 The Basics

-Ashford Hangers comprises 323 acres of wooded hillside, much of it beech trees.
-The views from the top are well worth the climb and this is also one of the best places to find wild garlic in Hampshire.
+Ashford Hangers comprises 323 acres of wooded hillside, much of it beech trees that provide the perfect habitat for banks of wild garlic.
+The views from the top are well worth the climb and you will soon see why this place is known as Little Switzerland.
+This walk has plenty of other surprises too, including a little waterfall, bluebells and a pretty woodside park.

 The Route